How to Develop a Lending App: An Actionable Guide for Startups

 1. Get the Founder’s Perspective

 The first notable step in the discovery phase is to discuss with the founder.
-This involves having an interview to understand the concept of the product and sharing it with other members of the team.
+This involves having an interview to understand the concept of the product and sharing it with other members of the team as well as to finalize the idea for fintech startups.

 Doing this helps to prevent ambiguity and ensures that the entire team is aligned in the same direction.